Which is the best Japanese Cast iron Teapot of 2020 ?

 Drinking tea in the afternoon or in the morning is a tradition for many people, because beyond a simple cup of tea, it is a real moment of relaxation that you can share with others or spend alone.
 And even if you can make an infusion directly in your teacup or mug, having a teapot will really add to the experience and will make you a better and authentic tea.

-Cast iron teapots turn out to be the best equipment to prepare tea because they allow it to keep all its flavor and will keep it warm (or at least lukewarm) for as long as possible.
+Japanese cast iron teapot turn out to be the best equipment to prepare tea because they allow it to keep all its flavor and will keep it warm (or at least lukewarm) for as long as possible.
 But before we get into the comparison of the best cast iron teapots that you can find, it is important to highlight the main points that will allow you to pick the right one.

 The first thing to consider when buying a cast iron teapot is its capacity.
 Making tea for a single person who is going to have only one cup is not the same as making tea for a family or for a tea lover who is going to drink four or five cups all day long and who doesn’t want to make a new infusion every time.
 So determine your needs before you go into research.